2007 Barnsley Metropolitan Borough Council election

 The 2007 Barnsley Metropolitan Borough Council election took place on 3 May 2007 to elect members of Barnsley Metropolitan Borough Council in South Yorkshire, England.
-One third of the council was up for election and the Labour party stayed in overall control of the council.
+One third of the council was up for election and the Labour Party stayed in overall control of the council.

 Background

 Prior to the election, a number of Barnsley Independent Group councillors had removed themselves from the grouping and sat as Independent.
 Those Independents had earlier lost a seat in a Penistone by-election to the Conservatives, and suffered a defection to Labour in St. Helens.
 The Conservatives had also suffered a defection to the BIG in Penistone West.

-Election result
+Election results

 The results saw Labour retain a majority of 3 with 33 councillors, after losing 2 seats to the Barnsley Independent Group.
 The Barnsley Independent Group moved to 20 seats after ousting 2 long time Labour councillors Alan Schofield and Alex Vodden.
 The Conservatives remained on 5 seats, the Liberal Democrats 2 and 3 councillors were non-aligned.
 The British National Party failed to win any seats, but did come second in the wards of Central, Dearne North and Darton West.
 Overall turnout increased slightly to 33%.

 This resulted in the following composition of the council: